 Claims of the sort mentioned above require the Personal Representatives to be actively involved in defending or opposing them, others require the Personal Representatives to obtain an indemnity for costs that they incur from the estate.

-We bring claims against Personal Representatives, for failing to provide accounts for estate property; claims of overcharging by professional Personal Representatives and claims made by beneficiaries which have come to light some years after the estate has been distributed, alleging that their claim has been overlooked.
+Fleet Law bring claims against Personal Representatives, for failing to provide accounts for estate property; claims of overcharging by professional Personal Representatives and claims made by beneficiaries which have come to light some years after the estate has been distributed, alleging that their claim has been overlooked.

 The firm regularly advises on claims against Personal Representatives seeking their removal, substitution of an alternative and their replacement through death, illness, incapacity or where the Personal Representative has committed a serious breach of office.
 Frequently applications are necessary to compel often obstructive Personal Representatives to take action before a Grant of Probate is issued, as well as applications to remove and replace Personal Representatives who have behaved incorrectly and are in breach following a Grant of Probate having issued.

-(e) Dispute concerning how a person has chosen to leave their estate
+Dispute concerning how a person has chosen to leave their estate

-Mention has already been made of claims in Will disputes arising from proprietary estoppel and property said to pass on implied trusts outside of the Will.
 What we are mainly concerned with in this section are claims to alter the distribution of the estate made under Section 1 Inheritance (Provision for Family and Dependants) Act 1975.